The CTU Story

 With a distinguished and world-renowned faculty, CTU is a place where students are challenged, mentored, and prepared for whatever they are called to do next with their lives.

-Today, there are 24 sponsoring religious order communties, as well as other communities who send students to CTU.
+Today, CTU is sponsored by 24 men's religious communities, as well as other communities who send students to CTU.
 In any given academic year, there are a few hundred lay students from the United States and many countries throughout the world preparing at CTU.
-With more than 3,500 graduates serving in the United States and in 45 countries worldwide, CTU has brought, and will continue to bring, God’s hope and love where it is most needed.
+With more than 4,000 graduates serving in the United States and in 60 countries worldwide, CTU has brought, and will continue to bring, God’s hope and love where it is most needed.